flamehe0580/averaged_dual_interpolation_scheme_formulation/README.md

 If you use this derivation in your research, please cite our paper:

-> He, G.; Li, X.; Li, X. A Unified Quasi-C¹-PIM Formulation for Static and Dynamic Analysis of Beams and Plates with Arbitrary Cross-Sections. *Applied Sciences* (submitted).
+> He, G.; Li, X.; Li, X. A unified quasi-C¹ point interpolation formulation for arbitrary cross-section beams and plates. *Structural Engineering and Mechanics* (submitted).

 For direct reference to this repository: